danielmadureira/sword-health-challenge/README.md

 }
 ```

-You can also create a new user on the `POST /user` endpoint.
+You can also create a new user through the `POST /user` endpoint.

 ## TODO

 - [x] Add encryption to task creation
-- [-] Create unit tests
+- [ ] Create unit tests
 - [ ] Create a websocket to consume notification queue